Royal Canadian Air Force: Roundels

 Roundels used from 1920 until 1945 were usually the same as Royal Air Force roundels although not all variations were used and colours were matched to locally available paints.

-Stamps

-On 9 November 1984, Canada Post issued "Air Force" as part of the Canadian Forces series.
-The stamps were designed by Ralph Tibbles, based on an illustration by William Southern.
-The 32¢ stamps are perforated 12 x 12.5 and were printed by Ashton-Potter Limited.
+On 5 July 1940, the RCAF was authorized to introduce the maple leaf into the roundel in place of the red centre.
+However, a large amount of RCAF planes still continued to use the RAF roundel until 1945 since their aircraft, including those built in Canada all came through RAF channels.